xavidop/alexa-nodejs-k8s-helloworld/README.md

 ## 2. MongoDB persistence adapter

-The test job will execute the unit tests.
+Usage of the new MongoDB Persistence adapter.
 Check the full explanation [here](https://github.com/xavidop/ask-sdk-mongodb-persistence-adapter).

 ## 3. Dockerizing the Alexa Skill

-The test job will execute the unit tests.
+Dockerizing our Alexa Skill backend transformed into a NodeJS Express app.
 Check the full explanation [here](docs/DOCKER.md).

 ## 4. Kubernetes objects of the Alexa Skill

-The test job will execute the unit tests.
+Creating all the Kubernetes objects needed to deploy our Alexa Skill on a Kubernetes cluster.
 Check the full explanation [here](docs/KUBERNETES.md).

-## 5. Local development
+## 5. Helm chart of the Alexa skill

 The test job will execute the unit tests.
-Check the full explanation [here](docs/LOCAL_DEVELOPMENT.md).

-## 6. Helm chart

-The test job will execute the unit tests.
 Check the full explanation [here](docs/HELM.md).
+## 6. Local development

+How to develop in a Kubernetes environment.
+Check the full explanation [here](docs/LOCAL_DEVELOPMENT_DEPLOYMENT.md).

 ## 7. Terraform.

 ### 7.1.
 Deploying the Alexa Skill on AWS Elastic Kubernetes Services

-The test job will execute the unit tests.
+How to deploy our Alexa skill in EKS.
 Check the full explanation [here](docs/TERRAFORM_EKS.md).

 ### 7.2.
 Deploying the Alexa Skill on Azure Kubernetes Services

-The test job will execute the unit tests.
+How to deploy our Alexa skill in AKS.
 Check the full explanation [here](docs/TERRAFORM_AKS.md).

 ### 7.3.
 Deploying the Alexa Skill on Google Kubernetes Engine

-The test job will execute the unit tests.
+How to deploy our Alexa skill in GKE.
 Check the full explanation [here](docs/TERRAFORM_GKE.md).